TL;DR:

 How to get there

 Take BTS to Saphan Khwai, then walk toward the smaller streets near the outer edges of Chatuchak.
-You’ll recognise the area when antique and second-hand stalls start clustering together.
+You’ll recognize the area when antique and second-hand stalls start clustering together.

 Best time to go